 Final Thoughts on CBD & Prostate Cancer

-However, the small amount of research that has filtered through has been positive, and is particularly heartening for those men currently suffering from prostate cancer.
+However, the small amount of research that has filtered through has been positive, and is indeed encouraging for those men currently suffering from prostate cancer.